matthieugrieger/mumbledj/README.md

 ### Via `go install` (recommended)
-After verifying that the [requirements](#requirements) are installed, simply issue the following command:
+After verifying that the [requirements](#requirements) are installed, simply issue the following commands:
 ```
+go get -u github.com/matthieugrieger/mumbledj
 go install github.com/matthieugrieger/mumbledj
 ```

+If you see errors but `go install` properly installs MumbleDJ, don't worry about it.

 This will place a binary in `$GOPATH/bin` that can be used to start the bot.